 Column 17 – Interest Received During Year

+Amount reported should reflect the combined total of all interest (cash and PIK) received for each reported investment during the year.
 Report actual amount of cash interest received.
 For paid-in-kind (PIK) interest received, report the fair value of the asset at the time the asset was received.
-Amount reported should reflect the combined total of al interest (cash and PIK) received for each reported investment during the year.

 For SVO Identified Bond Exchange Traded Funds) enter the amount of distributions received in cash or reinvested in additional shares.